Patrick Meehan, Russian Nobility, and Famous Brahmins Meet

 Chris’s grandfather, Serge S. Boutourline, was an officer in the White Russian Army during the 1917 Russian Revolution.
 The White Army opposed the Bolshevik Red Army in the Russian civil war from 1917 to 1921.
 This high-ranking position obviated Serge from learning to work for a living.
 Soon after the Revolution, Serge learned that his name was on a “list,” a clear indication that it was time to leave Russia, and fast.
 He left Russia with the French Army of Occupation in 1918, and was stationed on Malta by the British until moving to London.
 In 1924 he moved to New York and then to Santa Fe, New Mexico.

 Chris’s grandmother was Countess Sophie Koutousoff.
 She was born in 1888 at Nice, France.
 Through Sophie, Chris is a descendant of two great Russian military leaders, Alexander Suvorov (1729-1780) and Mikhail Kutuzov (1745-1813).
 Family lore says the Countess’s first husband, Baron von Meyendorff, was shot to death following the Revolution.
-The Baroness then met Serge S. Boutourline in Cambridge, Massachusetts.
-It is not known why they went to Santa Fe, New Mexico, where Chris’s father, Serge Jr., was born in 1932.
+The Baroness then met Serge S. Boutourline in San Francisco where there was a large community of Russian nobles.
+They then moved to Santa Fe, New Mexico, because it was very difficult for either of them to find work in California.
+The Baroness found work teaching French in a private girls school in Santa Fe.
+Chris’s father, Serge Jr., was born in Santa Fe in 1932.

-When he came here following the timely tip to leave town, Serge Sr. and his wife Sophie lived in Cambridge, where Serge was woefully unprepared to earn a living.
-However, he luckily landed a job as a translator at the Massachusetts Institute of Technology (MIT).
+After Santa Fe, Serge Sr. and his wife Sophie lived in Cambridge, where Serge who was woefully unprepared to earn a living luckily landed a job as a translator at the Massachusetts Institute of Technology (MIT).
 In a brief flurry of notoriety, Serge claimed that Yuri Gargarin, the first cosmonaut, was his nephew, citing his Gargarin relative named Princess Gargarin.
 However, this wasn’t true, but was just a coincidence of names.
 The Countess/Baroness Sophie taught French in Cambridge.

 On a visit to Russia, Chris found a relative’s portrait hanging in the Tretyakov State Gallery in Moscow.
 Anna Vasiliyevna Buturlina was painted by Alexsey Antropov, a noted Russian portraitist, in 1763.
 Her portrait may be found at the Gallery’s website.